siril-teja/siril-teja.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD in Mechanical Engineering
+subtitle: PhD in Mechanical Engineering (Biomechanics)

 profile:
   align: right